Check out these other highly rated travel guides:

 This article is presented by Visit Buffalo Niagara.

-Have you herd?
+Have you heard?
 The beer scene in Buffalo, New York, has boomed in recent years, a suds stampede led by an interesting and diverse crop of young breweries producing supremely delicious IPAs, imperial stouts, barrel-aged sours, and more, with something for every drinker, traditionalists and adventure-seekers alike.
 Many of these beer makers are housed in former warehouses and factories across the city, which is experiencing a bona fide renaissance after decades of decline, like other once-thriving industrial centers.

-Brewing is helping revitalize and reshape today’s Buffalo, but the industry has a rich history locally; before Prohibition, the city boasted as many as 41 breweries.
-Most of the dozen or so current producers have opened in just the last few years, and several have already completed or are in the midst of large expansion projects.
+Brewing is helping revitalize and reshape today’s Buffalo, but the industry has a rich history locally; before Prohibition, the city boasted as many as forty-one breweries.
+Most of the dozen or so current producers have opened in just the last half decade, and several went on to complete large expansion projects.

 Big Ditch Brewing Company

 A past winner of the best craft brewery award at TAP New York, the state’s largest and longest-running beer festival, Big Ditch pays homage to the Erie Canal.
 The brewery, which opened downtown in 2014, has built its foundation on well-executed beers referencing the historic commercial waterway that forever altered the trajectory of Buffalo and offered the first direct connection between the Atlantic and the Great Lakes, thus opening up America to westward expansion.

 A high-ceilinged, two-level taproom and restaurant serves these year-round offerings alongside seasonal brews (for winter, Fresh Baked) and limited-edition liquids like the Detour and Lock series of barrel-aged imperial stouts and IPAs, respectively, in a casual atmosphere.
 When the weather’s fine, the glass garage doors open onto Ellicott Street.